jlian/jlian.co/content/about/_index.md

 I am originally from [Xiamen, China](http://en.wikipedia.org/wiki/Xiamen).
 I moved to Vancouver in 2004 and went to Shawnigan Lake School on Vancouver Island.

-In 2010, I moved to Montreal to for McGill University to study Mechanical Engineering, where I:
+In 2010, I moved to Montreal for McGill University to study Mechanical Engineering, where I:

 - Interned at [Bombardier](http://commercialaircraft.bombardier.com/en/cseries.html) and [Suncor](http://www.suncor.com)
 - Played in the [McGill Fight Band](http://www.fightband.com)